ahmadsaqr/lotto_app/README.md

-try it and good luck it lol
+try it and good luck lol